HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Results

-\paragraph{Target academic focus and prevalence} Motivated by the overrepresentation of certain targets in false negatives, we inspect the role of target-level academic focus, as a proxy for the distribution of hate types seen by the model during training, on performance.
-We first examine differences at the target level between the attention each target group has received in academic work and its prevalence in \textsc{HateDay} across languages and countries.
+\paragraph{Target academic focus and prevalence} Motivated by the overrepresentation of certain targets in false negatives, we inspect the role of target-level academic focus, as a proxy for the distribution of hate targets seen by the model during training, on performance.
+We first examine differences at the target level between the prevalence of each target in academic datasets and its prevalence in \textsc{HateDay} across languages and countries.
 We use data from a recent survey which documents the share of all hate speech datasets by target category and language \cite{yu2024unseen}.
 In the absence of data at the country level, we categorize all surveyed datasets in terms of the target focus for each country of interest (details in \S\ref{app:target_categorization}).
 For each language and country, we provide a comparison between the target-level shares of (i) all hate speech datasets and of (ii) all hate speech in \textsc{HateDay} in Figure \ref{fig:comparison_prevalence_academic} in the Appendix.
-Our most notable finding is that political hate speech is much more prevalent in \textsc{HateDay} in two-thirds of cases than it is studied in academic work on hate speech.
+Our most notable finding is that political hate speech is much more prevalent in \textsc{HateDay} for two-thirds of the 12 languages or countries than in academic datasets.
 To a lesser extent, we also find that gender-based hate is often more prevalent in \textsc{HateDay} than is studied while religion-based hate is less prevalent than is studied in existing hate speech datasets.